dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

     string-bit-format := 'string'

 This format may be modified by Attributes (see Appendix D).
+The base `string` format should mostly be used when explicitly specifying length and termination parameters; in other cases it will be better to use a more explicit string type that more clearly defines the format at the point of declaration.

+For example, string formats may explicitly override the default encoding by specifying the `<string-code>` via the `code()` Attribute (see Appendix D).

 ##### 5.2.3.1 C-Style Strings